-Participants' positive evaluations of telemedicine were built on established relationships with their primary care clinician and, similar to prepandemic telemedicine studies, echoed participants' preference for interacting with their clinician, notwithstanding the trade-off of convenience.
+Participants' positive evaluations of telemedicine were built on established relationships with their primary care clinician and, similar to prepandemic telemedicine studies, echoed participants' preference for interacting with their clinician, 13 notwithstanding the trade-off of convenience.
 This highlights the critical nature of the personal relationship within primary care.
-Participant comments captured many of the core attributes of primary care that contribute to cost-efficiency and improved health care outcomes.
-The strong preference expressed by participants for continuity in the patient-clinician relationship must be accommodated as telemedicine expands so that primary care relationships, built on trust, are reinforced rather than fractured.
+4,11 Participant comments captured many of the core attributes of primary care that contribute to cost-efficiency and improved health care outcomes.
+11,24,25 The strong preference expressed by participants for continuity in the patient-clinician relationship must be accommodated as telemedicine expands so that primary care relationships, built on trust, are reinforced rather than fractured.
+26 implement due to an assortment of barriers.28 Studies on patients' understanding of their primary care team are lacking.
+In our study, participants were almost universally unfamiliar with their primary care team, and their conception of continuity of care focused solely on their relationship with their clinician.
+When prompted, participants recognized contributing individuals beyond the clinician (eg, the nurse or medical assistant) but lacked personal relationships with these team members.
+A key attribute of a highly functioning team is continuity,11 which was commonly lacking.
+Participants' lack of recognition of the medical team may be due to the differing roles, responsibilities, or turnover of team members.